-Highlights of 2023 at COHR were:
+Highlights of 2024 at COHR were:

-- We strengthened our focus on the area of Mathematics through our staff's professional learning and our launching of 'Maths Blast' in the classrooms designed to support the cognitive load of learning for our students. - We deepened our understanding of the COHR's charism, through staff professional learning, celebrating our Feast Day and reaching beyond our own community through our Catholic Social Justice actions and especially the launch of our Mini Vinnies Team. - Our concert was a celebration of music across the decades and of our students ability to write, choreograph and perform their class pieces.
-It was a great night in which our whole community gathered to celebrate our student's talents. - Our community continued to be engaged in many aspects of school life through the Parent Association, School Advisory Council and opportunities to be involved in classroom learning, especially through our Stephanie Alexander Kitchen Garden Program.
+- Our staff meetings included Student Learning Team meetings where staff focused on ensuring every child in the school was supported with their learning. - We strengthened our focus on the area of Mathematics through our staff's professional learning and our embedding of 'Maths Blast' in the classrooms designed to support the cognitive load of learning for our students. - We deepened our understanding of COHR's charism, with professional dialogue around the Catholic Tradition and a focus on prayer.
+The Mini Vinnies Team continued to promote social justice initiatives and student faith leadership was encouraged. - Our staff created Professional Learning Plans that focused on giving staff a voice in setting their own goals and sharing their successes.
+Staff were able to collaborate and achieve their goals and as a result improved student learning. - Our community continued to be engaged in many aspects of school life through the Parent Association, School Advisory Council and opportunities to be involved in classroom learning, especially through our Stephanie Alexander Kitchen Garden Program.
 Mother's and Father's Day breakfasts were also great community celebrations.
-For the students, the Colour Run was not only an afternoon full of fun and frenzy, it raised money towards the resurfacing of our tennis courts. - Beyond our already active lunchtime clubs, we extended our extracurricular activities by engaging ABC Music to offer small group and individual instrument lessons, showcased in a concert.
-A Coding Club was a weekly after school initiative engaging students in extending their technology skills.
+For the students, the disco and movie night were great opportunities to connect and have fun. - The Student Representative Council was established, giving students more ownership and voice in the decision making process at COHR.

-All of the great developments of 2023, occurred through the strong leadership and dedication of the COHR staff by working collaboratively, focussed on the success of all students in all areas.
+All of the great developments of 2024, occurred through the strong leadership and dedication of the COHR staff by working collaboratively, focusing on the success of all students in all areas.